So You Think You Can Dance: The Next Generation (American TV series): Week 5: Semi-Finals (August 29, 2016)

-September 5, 2016 (final 4): No elimination
+Week 6: Finale Performance (September 5, 2016)

-The final four competed on Labor Day.
+The top four competed on Labor Day.
 Audience voting after this show was combined with the votes from the August 29 show to determine the results of the season, so there was no elimination this week.
 The show again opened with a group number for the remaining contestants and the all-stars.
-The four contestants danced another routine, and later so did the all-stars.
+The top four contestants danced another routine, and later so did the all-stars.
 Each contestant performed a duet with an all-star who was not his or her mentor, in a new genre, and each also danced a solo in his or her own genre.
 Finally, the contestants each reprised their favorite routine of the season with their usual all-stars.